 Boudoir: The guest room for the Royal or distinguished guest is hung with 17th century Antwerp tapestries on original uncovered panelling with mediaeval painted statues

-State Bedroom with State bathroom and wet room with private lavatory.
+State Bedroom bathroom: Includes wet room with private lavatory.
 Magnificent tester bed, and original marble fireplaces in both rooms.

 BEDROOMS AND BATHROOMS

-The bathrooms have all been refurbished to the highest standards with marble vanitories, cast iron baths and Hans Grohe rain-showers.
-Marble, mosaic and with nickel-plated taps feature throughout
+Bathrooms: The bathrooms have all been refurbished to the highest standards with marble vanities, cast iron baths and Hans Grohe rain-showers.
+Marble, mosaic and with nickel-plated taps feature throughout.